Ganesh72023/FoodorderHistory/README.md

 # FoodorderHistory
-o	Performed data cleaning and preprocessing on Diwali sales dataset using Pandas and NumPy . o	Conducted Exploratory Data Analysis (EDA) to identify key customer segments, purchase patterns, o	and top-selling products . o	Created visualizations with Matplotlib to analyze demographics and seasonal trends .
+# Performed data cleaning and preprocessing on Diwali sales dataset using Pandas and NumPy .
+# Conducted Exploratory Data Analysis (EDA) to identify key customer segments, purchase patterns, and top-selling products .
+#	Created visualizations with Matplotlib to analyze demographics and seasonal trends .